ghostserverd/mediaserver-docker/README.md

 ```
 docker-compose up
 ```
 Append `-d` to run in detached mode.
-The first time you run it, it's probably a good idea to not run in attached mode so you can watch all of the logs for issues.
+The first time you run it, it is probably a good idea to not run in dettached mode (i.e. DON'T append `-d`) so you can watch all of the logs for issues.

 # Configuration
 ## Configure Jackett